Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 Heat vs. Knicks Prediction & Picks: Line, Spread, Over/Under - Eastern Conference Semifinals Game 6

 The Miami Heat are 6.5-point favorites heading into a decisive Game 6 of the second round of the NBA Playoffs against the New York Knicks at FTX Arena on Friday, starting at 7:30 PM ET on ESPN.
-The Heat hold a 3-2 lead in the series.
+The Heat have a 3-2 series lead.

 Buy gear from your favorite teams and players NOW at Fanatics!